Language is hierarchically structured: That is, words in sentences fall naturally into groups.

 In the noun phrase in this sentence, there is a head (walrus) and there is other material that goes with (modifies) the head. the adjective 'big' and the prepositional phrase 'with the yellow flower' all describe the walrus.

 Language typologists are linguists who look for patterns across languages. they want to see what is normal and usual in languages of the world and what is odd.
-It is from typologists that we get the kind of information you used in step two about what segments are common in the languages of the world ( [t] andd [a] for example) and what sounds are more rarely found (clicks for example).
+It is from typologists that we get the kind of information you used in step two about what segments are common in the languages of the world ( [t] and [a] for example) and what sounds are more rarely found (clicks for example).

-They also look for patterns in the syntax of languages.
+Typologists also look for patterns in the syntax of languages.
 One pattern they tend to find is that languages tend to be either head-first or head-final.
 Understand that this is a generalization across a huge amount of data and your mileage may vary.
 But here's the essence of the finding:

 In this example, we can see:

-Thus, japanese is a very consistently head-final language.
+Thus, Japanese is a very consistently head-final language.

-Spanish is an example of the opposite:
+Spanish is an example of the opposite.. watch how all the heads come first.

 The walrus eats the yellow flower in the house.